Primary

 Also targets: Biceps

-Want Eccentric Row in your program?
+See where Eccentric Row fits in your weekly plan

 Set up at cable row station.